barebox/barebox/Documentation/devel/porting.rst

 To ease debugging, even when relocation has no yet happened, barebox supports ``DEBUG_LL``, which acts similarly to the PBL console, but does not require relocation.
-This is incompatible with multi-image, function mso this should only be considered while debugging.
+This is incompatible with multi-image, so this should only be considered while debugging.

 Linker scripts
 ==============